 While you may decide to have your eucalyptus floor installed professionally, it is a job that can easily be accomplished by anyone with reasonable do-it-yourself skills.
-If you do choose to install the floor yourself, it is important to familiarize yourself with each of the stages before you start the task, preferably before you order the flooring planks.
+If you choose to install the floor yourself, it is important to familiarize yourself with each stage before starting the task, preferably before ordering the flooring planks.

 There are many benefits of eucalyptus flooring: not only do they look at least as good as hardwood, but they are stronger and cost much less.
-To help you with the installation below is a simple guide on how to install a eucalyptus floor in your home.
-The process is similar to that of installing a hardwood floor, so if you have previous experience doing that, your skills are easily transferable.
+To help you with the installation below is a simple guide on installing a eucalyptus floor in your home.
+The process is similar to installing a hardwood floor, so if you have previous experience doing that, your skills are easily transferable.
 But if you have never installed a floor before, don’t worry.
 Just read the instructions carefully before you begin.

 A guide to installing Eucalyptus floors in your home

 The process of installing eucalyptus flooring in your home is no more difficult than installing any other type of hardwood flooring.
 But to achieve excellent results that will make the best of your new floor and ensure that it lasts far into the foreseeable future, you will need a certain amount of care and patience.
 Don’t rush the job; make sure you understand every stage before you begin.
 There are three installation methods:

 The method you choose depends on several factors, including where you intend to install the floor, the kind of eucalyptus flooring you will use, and the furniture’s weight in the room.
 We recommend that you decide on the installation method before you order the eucalyptus.

 You will find a detailed installation guide below, but here, we will look at each of these three installation methods’ pros and cons.

 This common installation method involves nailing down your planks of eucalyptus to the subfloor, making it relatively easy for DIY novices.
 However, it does require the use of some specialized tools, so we advise doing a test-run with some sacrificial planks .

 2. Glue down eucalyptus floors